Working Holiday in Canada

 So, when you apply, make sure you will be able to travel to Canada within the next 12 months!

 When you land in Canada, you will be issued a 12- or 24-month Working Holiday permit (depending on your country of citizenship).
-Make sure you have all the required documents, otherwise the border officer won’t hesitate to issue a shorter Working Holiday permit.
+Make sure you have all the required documents, otherwise the border officer won’t be able to issue the full length of your permit.

-Example: Your POE Letter of Introduction was issued on March 3, 2020.
-You have until March 2, 2021, to travel to Canada and activate your Working Holiday permit.
-If you travel to Canada on November 10, 2020, your Working Holiday permit will be valid until November 9, 2021, or until November 9, 2022 (depending on your country of citizenship).
+Example: Your POE Letter of Introduction was issued on March 3, 2024.
+You have until March 2, 2025 to travel to Canada and activate your Working Holiday permit.
+If you travel to Canada on November 10, 2024, your Working Holiday permit will be valid until November 9, 2025 or November 9, 2026 (depending on your country of citizenship).

 Withdrawing your application BEFORE the POE Letter of Introduction is issued

-If you change your mind and withdraw your application before it’s processed and finalized:
+If you change your mind and withdraw your application before it’s processed and finalised:

-• You’ll free up a spot for another Working Holiday permit candidate in the pool
+• You’ll free up a spot for another Working Holiday candidate in the pool

 • You can get a partial or full refund of the fees you paid (the biometrics fee is not refundable if you’ve already given your biometrics)

-• You will be able to apply for a Working Holiday permit again this IEC season or the next
+• You will be able to apply for a Working Holiday again this IEC season or in future

 Withdrawing your application AFTER the POE Letter of Introduction is issued

-If you decide to not travel to Canada after your Working Holiday permit application is approved, regardless of the reason and even if you notify IRCC of the change of plans:
+If you decide not to travel to Canada after your Working Holiday application is approved, regardless of the reason and even if you notify IRCC of the change of plans:

 • You used a Working Holiday permit spot

-• You can’t ask for a fee refund
+• You can’t ask for a fee refund, although you can apply again in future

-13. The Working Holiday permit adventure as a couple or family
+12. The Working Holiday adventure as a couple or family

 Regardless of your marital status—married, common-law partners, etc.—each traveller to Canada must submit their own application and they will be processed separately.
 There’s no such thing as “fiancé visa” or “get one Working Holiday permit and the second one is free.”

-However, a spouse or common-law partner may be eligible for an open work permit if the Working Holiday permit holder secures a NOC Skill Type Level 0, A or B job.
+However, a spouse or common-law partner may be eligible for an open work permit if the Working Holiday permit holder secures a NOC TEER 0, 1, 2 or 3 job.
 For more info, read this article.

 Working Holiday permit holders can travel to Canada with dependent children.
-Note that every child must have their own status in Canada—visitor, visitor with a study permit, student permit holder.
+Note that every child must have their own status in Canada—visitor, visitor with a study permit or student permit holder.

 For more details, check out the in-depth article Working Holiday permit to Canada: Travelling as a couple and/or with kids.

 You can enter and leave Canada as many times as you wish while your Working Holiday permit is still valid.
-However, note that any time spent outside Canada still counts towards the duration of your Working Holiday permit.
-For instance, if you activate your Working Holiday permit and then spend six months travelling in the US and in Mexico, your Working Holiday permit will still expire six, 12, 23 or 24 months (depending on your country of citizenship) after it was activated.
+However, note that any time spent outside Canada still counts towards the duration of your Working Holiday.
+For instance, if your citizenship entitles you to a 12-month Working Holiday permit and you then spend six months travelling in the US and Mexico, you will only have six months left in Canada.

 You can work for as many employers and for as long as you wish during your Working Holiday experience.
 Note that Italian citizens can only work for six months maximum.

-If you’re planning to work in healthcare, with children or as a caregiver, you have to take a medical exam.
-This step should be completed when applying for your Working Holiday permit, otherwise the following condition will be attached: “Not authorized to work in 1) child care 2) primary or secondary school teaching 3) health services field occupations.”
-If you took a medical exam, this condition is removed.
+If you’re planning to work in healthcare, with children or as a caregiver, you must book a medical exam.
+This step should be completed when applying for your Working Holiday permit, otherwise the following condition will be attached: “Not authorised to work in 1) child care 2) primary or secondary school teaching 3) health services field occupations.”
+Once you complete a medical exam, this condition is removed.

 Note that work permit holders can’t work in strip clubs, massage parlours and escort agencies.